surfzoid/QtVsPlayer/README.md

 [![Matrix community channel](https://img.shields.io/matrix/QtVsPlayer:matrix.org?label=Community%20channel)](https://app.element.io/#/room/#QtVsPlayer:matrix.org)

-# For happy users, QtVsPlayer need almost feedback, translator, and so on, I wrote QTVsPlayer because after years of search I didn't find anything for Linux, normaly with Windows or Mac dll, QtVsPlayer should be able to compile under Windows and Mac.
+# I wrote QTVsPlayer because after years of search I didn't find anything for Linux, normaly with Windows or Mac dll, QtVsPlayer should be able to compile under Windows and Mac.
+For happy users, QtVsPlayer need almost feedback, translator, and so on.

 # QtVsPlayer for Hikvision.
 Read local video files of Hikvision devices and display blue, green and red vectors.